Progressive Enhancement

 }

 Here we ensure that images have a comfortable amount of space between them and any text.
 For simpler browsers, we add a variable amount of space between images and text with the vmin unit, which is 1% of the viewport’s smaller dimension.
 This is great in most cases; the only problem is there are no absolute limits on how small or large the padding space can get.
 In some weird edge cases with a very skinny and/or very large window, the padding could be unpleasantly small or large.
-We ask more complex browsers to use clamp() instead, which does more or less the same thing, but also sets lower and upper bounds for how much the padding size can change.
+We ask more complex browsers to use clamp()

-We already have a way to deal with browsers that don’t support CSS variables like --v-pad here: just use the previous, simpler duplicate declaration, no need for @supports.
-But what if a browser supports CSS variables, but not the clamp() we’re putting inside the CSS variables?
+we’re putting inside the CSS variables?
 Well, testing on Pale Moon shows it tries and fails to use the second, more complex declaration.
 So we need to check for browsers like that and tell them to do something else.
 So if a browser:

-1. supports CSS variables, and
+- supports CSS variables,

 then we insist that the browser use the simpler declaration, it’s not tall enough to ride our CSS variables ride.